Garrett Gurthie In The Bag: What Discs Does Double G Use?

 The Roadrunner fills the understable utility driver slot in Gurthie's bag.
 High-power players use this disc's extreme -4 turn to throw down massive rollers.
 Snap it off flat or with a bit of anhyzer, and it will easily roll over and hit the ground running.

-The Roadrunner is a perfect introduction to the fairway driver category for beginners and low-power players.
+The Roadrunner is also a perfect introduction to the fairway driver category for beginners and low-power players.

 In lighter weights, this disc can be used by juniors.
-Between the Sonic, Mako3, Leopard, and Roadrunner, any average player could build a bag that resembles Gurthie's That's a fun fact that doesn't apply to most professional bags.
+Between the Sonic, Rollo, and Roadrunner, any average player could build a bag that resembles Gurthie's.
+That's a fun fact that doesn't apply to most professional bags.

 Distance Drivers